-A. Pre-Motion Conference in Civil Cases For discovery motions, follow Local Civil Rule 37.2.
-For motions other than discovery motions, a pre-motion conference with the court is required before making any motion, except:
+- A. Pre-Motion Conference in Civil Cases For discovery motions, follow Local Civil Rule 37.2 (effective as of July 1, 2024).
+For motions other than discovery motions, a pre-motion conference with the Court is required before making any motion, except:

 - motions by incarcerated pro se litigants;

 - applications for temporary restraining orders;

 - applications for injunctions;

 - motions to dismiss in lieu of answer;

 - motions to remand;

 - motions for reargument;

 - motions described in Federal Rule of Appellate Procedure 4(a)(4)(A);

 - applications for attorneys' fees;

 - motions for reduction of sentences;

 - objections to a Magistrate Judge's ruling;

 - petitions to compel arbitration or to confirm or modify awards;

 - motions brought on by order to show cause;

 - motions for admission pro hac vice; and

 - motions pursuant to Section 21D(a)(3)(A)(i) of the Securities Exchange Act of 1934 to consolidate and for appointment of lead counsel.

-To arrange a pre-motion conference, the moving party shall submit a letter not to exceed three pages in length setting forth the basis for the anticipated motion.
-Whereupon, the non-moving party shall, within 3 business days, submit a letter not to exceed three pages in length setting forth its position with respect to the anticipated motion.
-The moving party is permitted to submit a reply letter not to exceed two pages in length within 1 business day.
+To arrange a pre-motion conference, the moving party shall submit a letter not to exceed 1,050 words setting forth the basis for the anticipated motion.
+Whereupon, the non-moving party shall, within 3 business days, submit a letter not to exceed 1,050 words setting forth its position with respect to the anticipated motion.
+The moving party is permitted to submit a reply letter not to exceed 700 words within 1 business day.
 Upon submitting a pre-motion conference request letter, the moving party shall remind the non-moving party of its obligation to submit a response letter to the Court.
+If filed by a party who is not represented by an attorney and handwritten or prepared with a typewriter, the moving and non-moving parties' letters may not exceed 3 pages, and a reply letter may not exceed 2 pages.